What is the "Division" of the Fourth Empire?

 What are the "feet of clay mixed with iron"?

 As noted earlier, the Bible says the feet are part of the same iron kingdom (Rome), but with an element of clay mixed in.
-Who is the clay?
-First, we must understand that the book of Daniel was written by a Jew for the Jews, and it describes the experience of the Jews during their covenant relationship with God.
+The clay represents the weaker vassal states that had some internal autonomy but served Rome.
+Next, we must understand that the book of Daniel was written by a Jew for the Jews, and it describes the experience of the Jews during their covenant relationship with God.
 The entire focus of the book is on the Jews and their interaction with various world powers that would possess the land God had promised them.
 In accordance with that understanding, we must interpret the image of Daniel 2 in the context of the time frame of the Jewish nation.
 Therefore, we must look for an interpretation of the feet as a power that interacts with the Jewish nation prior to its destruction in 70 AD.

 But now, O LORD, thou [art] our father; we [the Jews] [are] the clay...
 (Isa.
 64:8)